mutinyproject/docs/docs/design.md

 Software should be chosen that is in line with the idea of a slim, opinionated (but not difficult to use if you don't entirely agree with the choices made) operating system.

-Recommended readings along this thinking are any policy by the OpenBSD group, talks by Rob Landley, ...
+We live in a time where systems are changing rapidly, and the possibilities of system design are changing in new exciting ways.
+Mutiny is a response to this, an attempt to carry out the perfect concept of a modern Unix system with attention paid at every level.

-Aim to support any use case worth supporting: desktop, server, small devices, containers
+Aim to support any use case worth supporting: desktop, server, small devices, containers.

 ## System